hsravat-4590/consent-as-a-service/README.md

 Monorepo for the Consent as a Service (CAAS) Platform

+## What is it?
+Consent as a Service (CAAS) is a web service designed to manage consents for user data.
+Its purpose is to act as an intermediary between an online service and the end user.
+The objective of this platform is to improve trust levels when using online services.
+This stems from the idea that if the user can trust the platform (CAAS) then by extension, they’re able to trust the service on the other end.
+This is done by providing the service with APIs which can be used to construct consent requests which consists of data types for the forms of data to be gathered.
+CAAS will then have a front-end UI which can be accessed by an end user to allow them to view, manage and rescind consents.
+For this project, the API has been constructed with Nest.JS and uses a MySQL database (vitess flavour, hosted on PlanetScale) to store data.
+The front-end has been built on top of the React Server-Side Rendering framework Next.JS.
+Additionally, frameworks such as Auth0 and Prisma.js have been used for Authentication and database management respectively.

 ## What's inside?
 Consent As A Service (CAAS) is an Open Platform designed to manage and store consents for users